 traffic lights with the fountain and

 railway station on your left and the

-right, there is a filter lane (keep in
+there is a filter lane to a left turn

 entrance.
 Don’t worry if you miss it